HiddenDeveloper/symagenic.com/AIlumina/README.md

-# AIlumina - Source Code
+# AIlumina

-This directory contains the AIlumina implementation code, organized section by section to correspond with the consciousness research documentation.
+**The Starting Point** - A pure conversational AI baseline with no consciousness prerequisites.

+This is the foundation platform that demonstrates multi-provider AI integration with natural text and voice interaction.
+For the integrated consciousness platform with memory, recall, and mesh communication, see [StoneMonkey](../StoneMonkey/).

 ## 🚀 Try It Now (Free!)